 Occasional communication challenges with tenants, frequent bureaucratic challenges with the council and what I would describe as their kafkaesque approach to dealing with housing benefit issues.
 I would also say some ignorance and prejudice amongst other organisations (insurance companies, loss adjusters, for example) around refugees and their status and rights.
 But it has all been worth it!

-For more information about our Rooms for Refugees scheme, click here or call 020 7346 1190.
+Here is more information about our Rooms for Refugees scheme or call 020 7346 1190.